MarcSteene/AzureCostOptimizationReportingTool/README.md

 ## <a id="changelog"></a> Change Log

-v1.01: Fix SQL MI name issue due to incorrect property reference
+v1.01: Fix SQL MI name error due to incorrect property reference

 ## <a id="upgrade"></a> Upgrade Guide
 1. Navigate to the Azure Portal